gii-is-DP1/dp1-2021-2022-ling-5/README.md

 `yarn start`

-Finally we will have our backend server running on port 8000 and React (frontend) on port 3000.
+Finally, our backend server will run on port 8000 and React (frontend) on port 3000.